sevenval/flat-docs/cookbook/forward-request-upstream.md

 To forward a request to an upstream API ("proxy" a request), just set the appropriate `url`, copy the request `method` using a [pair producer](../reference/templating/pair-producer.md) and set the request `body` referencing the [client request body `$body`](/reference/variables.md#predefined-variables).

-In this case, since we are using the request ID `main`, the body together with its content-type is already automatically set as the response body to be sent to the client.
+In this case, since we are using the request ID `main`, the body together with its `Content-Type` is automatically set as the response body to be sent to the client.
 To correctly forward the upstream response to the client, the HTTP status code and possible additional header fields must be relayed explicitly.